melaniaandrisan/melaniaandrisan.github.io/_posts/2018-09-25-Paleo-banana-bread.md

 ### Serve

-We love it warmed up a little and some butter on top or just plain.
+We love it warmed up a little with some butter on top or just plain, is just delicios and perfect for an automn evening with a nice cup of tea.

 ### Store